Columbia ISA

 1) Coaxial RF

-Connections on the digital cable box include the input coaxial RF jacks like you?ll find on a standard analog cable box.
+Connections on the digital cable box include the input coaxial RF jacks like you will find on a standard analog cable box.
 Typically, you can still send the coaxial RF output from the cable box to your VCR for recording programs, though the newest models come with built-in Digital Video Recorders (DVRs).
 The rest of the connectors provide audio and video directly to your home theater receiver or TV.

-An RF coaxial cable carries audio, video, and other data through one cable that has a single center conductor and an outer shield.
-Broadcasters transmit the complete Audio/Video signal as a radio-frequency signal, hence the RF.
 On the end is an F-connector that screws onto the RF input on your TV, cable box, VCR or DVR.
 Because RF combines the Audio/Video signals and sends everything over one cable, it has the poorest quality of all the connection options but is still viewable.

 2) RCA audio/video connections